apache/spark/docs/ml-advanced.md

 `$\min_{\wv \in\R^d} \; f(\wv)$`.
 The L-BFGS method approximates the objective function locally as a quadratic without evaluating the second partial derivatives of the objective function to construct the Hessian matrix.
-The Hessian matrix is approximated by previous gradient evaluations, so there is no vertical scalability issue (the number of training features) when computing the Hessian matrix explicitly in Newton's method.
+The Hessian matrix is approximated by previous gradient evaluations, so there is no vertical scalability issue (the number of training features) unlike computing the Hessian matrix explicitly in Newton's method.
 As a result, L-BFGS often achieves faster convergence compared with other first-order optimizations.